elarivie/BUILDME/README.md

 ----

 ```
-usage: build [-h] [-s SOURCE] [-t TEMP] [-o OUTPUT] [-V]
+usage: build [-h] [-s SOURCE] [-t TEMP] [-o OUTPUT] [-O OUTPUT] [-V]

 Build the project

 optional arguments:
+  -h, --help
-  -h, --help            show this help message and exit
+                      show this help message and exit
   -s SOURCE, --source SOURCE
                       source folder (Default: Current working directory)
-  -t TEMP, --temp TEMP  temporary folder (Default: new temporary directory in
+  -t TEMP, --temp TEMP
+                      temporary folder (Default: new temporary directory
-                        the system temporary directory)
+                      in the system temporary directory)
   -o OUTPUT, --output OUTPUT
-                        output folder, shall not already exist (Default: new
+                      output folder, shall not already exist (Default:
-                        temporary directory in TEMP)
+                      new temporary directory in TEMP)
+  -O OUTPUT, --Output OUTPUT
+                      output folder, shall already exist (Default: --output)
+  -V, --version
-  -V, --version         show program's version number and exit
+                      show program's version number and exit

 Exit code 0 only if the build is successful
 ```

 Behaviour
 ----

 * Shall abort if invalid parameters are given
 * Should exit with an error if the given TEMP or OUTPUT folder is in the SOURCE folder
 * Should exit with an error if an external dependency is missing on the system.
+* Shall exit with an error if -o and -O are given
-* Shall create the OUTPUT folder or exit with an error if it exists already
+* With the option -o, Shall create the OUTPUT folder or exit with an error if it exists already
+* With the option -O, Shall exit with an error if the folder does not exist already
 * **Should build the project and put the result in OUTPUT**
+* Shall only copy or move data to the OUTPUT folder (any kind of processing shall be done in the TEMP folder)
 * Should exit with an error if the SOURCE folder content is modified
 * Should remove generated data in the TEMP folder before exiting